Small business fire safety

 - If your business stores dangerous goods, ensure their storage and use adheres to legislative requirements.

-The fire services recommend this checklist to assist your small business to reduce damage caused from fire and to assist in a speedy business recovery:
+Fire and Rescue NSW recommends this checklist to assist your small business in reducing damage caused from fire and to assist in a speedy business recovery:

-- Ensure that all of your staff has sufficient training in what they should do if your small business is exposed to an unexpected fire.
+- Ensure that all of your staff have sufficient training and know what they should do if your small business is exposed to an unexpected fire.

 - Always ensure your business has sufficient fire insurance.

-- If you feel your staff require training contact Commercial Fire Safety Training [external link] on 1800 78 78 48.
+- If your staff require training or you need assistance with emergency procedures, contact Commercial Fire Safety Training [external link] on 1800 78 78 48.

 For more information contact your local fire station.